-The directors present their strategic report on the company for the year ended 31 December 2015.
+The directors present their strategic report on the company for the year ended 31 December 2016.

 The Company continues under section 401 of the Companies Act to take exception to preparing consolidated accounts for the Group, as Zhongrun International Mining Co.
-Ltd ("Zhongrun") continued to hold approximately 66% of the enlarged share capital of the Company as at 31 December 2015 and continues as the ultimate controlling entity and Zhongrun's accounts continue to be prepared under Chinese GAAP, and have been filed along with the Company accounts at Companies House in accordance with the Companies Act 2006.
+Ltd ("Zhongrun") continued to hold approximately 79% of the enlarged share capital of the Company and continues as the ultimate controlling entity and Zhongrun's accounts continue to be prepared under Chinese GAAP, and have been filed along with the Company accounts at Companies House in accordance with the Companies Act 2006.